generate_before_header

 About

-Eleven Republican residents of Arizona attempted to subvert the results of the 2020 presidential election by submitting fake Electoral College documents to Congress as part of the Jan.
-6. 2021 certification process.
+Eleven Republican Party leaders and activists in Arizona attempted to subvert the results of the 2020 presidential election by submitting fake Electoral College documents to Congress as part of the January 6, 2021, certification process.
 The group did so in conjunction with similar fake elector schemes in Georgia, Michigan, New Mexico, Nevada, Pennsylvania, and Wisconsin.

-According to the Arizona Mirror, on Dec.
-14, 2020 the 11 fake electors mailed signed, notarized certificates to Congress and the National Archives purporting to be official Electoral College votes for Trump.
-The fake electors from Arizona include an Arizona state representative, a former state representative who was then running for state Senate, and a candidate for U.S. Senate.
-Several of the fake electors were subpoenaed by the Department of Justice for their role in the scheme.
-Arizona state law prohibits electors from casting votes for candidates other than the one winner of the state.
+According to the Arizona Mirror, on December 14, 2020, the 11 fake electors mailed signed, notarized certificates to Congress and the National Archives purporting to be official Electoral College votes for Trump.
+The fake electors from Arizona include an Arizona state representative, a former state representative who was then running to become a state senator, and a candidate for the U.S. Senate.
+The Department of Justice subpoenaed several of the fake electors for their role in the scheme.
+Arizona state law prohibits electors from casting votes for candidates other than the declared winner of the election in the state.

 January 6, 2021